Webpage visitor notifications

 Let’s not forget that the Delalcazars were waking up Victoria women out of their beds after the drug bust.

-This strongly bolsters the notion that the cartel did not understand Lindsay to be the main informant at that moment right after the bust.
-It would logically suggest that she was only falsely identified after that time period, when the main informant found out and was fearful that they were after a woman in Victoria.
-If Lindsay had independent knowledge about the drug bust from her visit to Calgary on night two, which the RCMP are now seeking evidence to support, wouldn’t the cartel have been after her immediately after the bust?
+This strongly bolsters the notion that the cartel had no idea who the main informant was.
+Lindsay was falsely identified days after the bust, by a woman who worked & lived in Victoria.
+If Lindsay had independent knowledge about the drug bust from her visit to Calgary, which the RCMP are now seeking evidence to support, wouldn’t the cartel have been after her immediately after the bust?
 And wouldn’t she have been even more leery of the out of the blue showing to the “Mexicans”?

 Clearly Lindsay was an innocent victim who had no idea about what was about to happen to her.
 The conspirators carefully planned Lindsay’s murder, then they set her up and lured her to the DeSousa home where she was then brutally murdered.
 The conspirators live in Victoria and they were very close to Lindsay.